18. July 2019

 By Peter Breunig*

 At the beginning of the year, over 18 percent of the Bavarian population signed the petition for a referendum “Save the bees!” – more people voted than at any other referendum in the history of Bavaria.
-The explosive nature of the issue of species conservation was then confirmed once again in May by a current inventory of the World Biodiversity Council (IPBES)1: Of the estimated eight million animal and plant species, about one million, according to the researchers, are threatened by extinction and the extinction rate continues to increase.
+The explosive nature of the issue of species protection was then confirmed once again in May by a current inventory of the World Biodiversity Council (IPBES)1: Of the estimated eight million animal and plant species, about one million, according to the researchers, are threatened by extinction and the extinction rate continues to increase.
 Apart from climate protection, species protection is one of the greatest challenges we and our plant are facing.

 Due to the clear success, the bill of the petition for a referendum was adopted without changes by the Bavarian state government and even expanded.
 The final law includes, among other things, specifications and measures for the management of grassland, for the promotion of flowering strips and organic farming, as well as for a significant reduction in chemical plant protection2.
 As a result, these measures will probably promote biodiversity, but at the same time reduce the harvest of agricultural products in Bavaria: Where there is a flowering strip, no cereals grow; in organic farming farmers harvest on average 30 percent less3 and with significant restrictions in chemical crop protection yields will tend to decline (unless we develop resistant varieties through e.g. CRISPR/Cas4).